jacebenson/cedar/docs/docs/testing.md

 ![image](https://user-images.githubusercontent.com/300/105783200-c6974680-5f2a-11eb-98af-d1884ecf2f99.png)

 Are you convinced?
-Let's keep going and see what Redwood brings to the table.
+Let's keep going and see what Cedar brings to the table.

-## Redwood and Testing
+## Cedar and Testing

 Redwood relies on several packages to do the heavy lifting, but many are wrapped in Redwood's own functionality which makes them even better suited to their individual jobs: